 Be sure to communicate with your doctor, especially if you are not sure about the procedure or why you need it.
 If you do not know what to ask at the time, write your questions down and ask someone to go with you to your next appointment.
-Communication via email may be an option under certain conditions.
-Doctor's offices will protect your confidential medical information, which can easily be accessed by others reading emails.
-It is important for you and your doctor to discuss what they are willing to answer or if they are open to email communication.
-You may be able to get some general questions answered, but for other types of information, you will need to make an appointment.
+Communication via email or the hospital's online patient site may also be an option.
+Keep in mind that you may only be able to get some general questions answered by these methods, but for other types of information, you may need to make an appointment.

 Getting a second opinion is a good way to make sure that surgery is the best choice for you.
 Other considerations include the type of surgery and the timing.
 Many people are uneasy about seeking another opinion.
 However, getting a second opinion is a common medical practice encouraged by most doctors.
 Furthermore, Medicare and many private health insurance companies will help pay for a second opinion because it is also in their best interest to avoid unnecessary surgery.
 Most Medicaid programs also pay for a second opinion.

 Before having surgery, you'll be asked to provide official written consent.
 It's important to discuss all of your concerns about your condition and the surgery with your surgeon before you sign this form.
 In most cases, your surgeon will volunteer a great deal of information, but don't hesitate to ask any questions you still have.
 Your doctor should be willing to take whatever time is necessary to make sure that you are fully informed.